Best Weather Station Manufacturer | Coda Sensors

 This device uses a thin wire that gets hot from electricity.
 It measures airflow by checking how fast heat leaves the wire into the moving air.

-Each type of anemometer has its unique features, levels of accuracy, and usability for specific situations.
-Therefore, selecting the appropriate instrument depends on the required application and functional context to ensure optimal performance.
+Each type of anemometer has its own features and accuracy levels.
+They are useful in different situations.
+So, choosing the right instrument depends on the application and context.
+This choice helps ensure the best performance.

 Applications of Anemometers